rapidsms/rapidsms/docs/tutorial/tutorial01.rst

 we haven't written an application yet.
 But then, where did the "Sorry" message come from?
 That comes from RapidSMS's `default handler`_, which we'll learn more about later.

+(If instead of the "Sorry" message, you get a response of "pong", that just means you missed the step above of commenting out the ``rapidsms.contrib.echo`` application that the RapidSMS project template installs by default.
+If you go back and make that change, restart your app, and try again, it should work.)

 A minimal application
 ---------------------